 Design of structures

 The Contractor shall use the data in the documents and results of the site investigations to design in detail every aspect of the Works, permanent or temporary, which is affected by the subsoil.
-This stability of design shall be entirely the Contractor’ responsibility, however design shall be subject to the approval by the .
+This stability of design shall be entirely the Contractor’ responsibility, however design shall be subject to the approval by the Project Manager.

 The site investigations and the geotechnical evaluations attached to the document shall be subject to change according to the plant structures and layout in the actual plant design.
 The surveys are given only for information purpose.
 The Contractor shall conduct new site and soil investigations according to the locations, dimensions, foundation depths and weights of the structures in his detailed design.
-The foundation, ground stability shall be complied with Section 5.4 and 5.5.
+The foundation, ground stability shall be complied with Item 5.4 and 5.5.

 Earth Works